 nofil+website+2.jpg

-I am currently an Assistant Professor of History at the College of William & Mary, in Williamsburg, Virginia, where I teach courses on immigration, borders, and policing.
-I was an ACLS Fellow for the 2022-2023 academic year.
-I received my Ph.D. in U.S. history from Columbia University, where my dissertation received the Allan Nevins Prize from the Society of American Historians and the Outstanding Dissertation Award from the Immigration & Ethnic History Society.
+I am an Assistant Professor of History at William & Mary, in Williamsburg, Virginia, where I teach courses on immigration, law, and policing.
+I received my PhD in History from Columbia University.

 My first book, The Migrant’s Jail: An American History of Mass Incarceration, is available from Princeton University Press.
 The Migrant’s Jail has received four book prizes, including the Frederick Jackson Turner Award and the Ellis Hawley Prize from the Organization of American Historians.
 It has been featured in publications including the New Yorker, El País, and The Marshall Project.